Postdocs (for current opening click here!)

-Candidates should be highly motivated and excited to employ directed evolution to create novel proteins for useful applilactions and/or investigate the origin of functional proteins.
-We are especially interested in applicants with a solid expertise in molecular biology, excellent communication skills, a proven publication record and enthusiasm and motivation to do science in a collaborative and friendly environment.
+Candidates should be excited to employ directed evolution to create novel proteins for useful applications and/or investigate the origin of functional proteins.
+We are especially interested in applicants with a solid expertise in molecular biology, good communication skills, a proven publication record and enthusiasm and motivation to do science in a collaborative and friendly environment.

 Please send a cover letter explaining your motivation and goals for working in this area of research (!), a description of your previous research experience and scientific interest together with your CV, list of publications and the names of three references to: email@example.com.

-The doctoral students in the group have joined us from different backgrounds and universities in the US, Italy and Taiwan.
+The doctoral students in the group have joined us from different backgrounds and universities in the US, Taiwan, Italy, Korea and Malaysia.
 You should have studied Biochemistry, Chemistry or similar.
 Dr. Seelig has graduate faculty appointments with the following programs - for information on admission please visit the respective websites:

 Microbial Engineering M. Sc. degree